LukeShortCloud/rootpages/src/programming/python.rst

 ^^^^^^^^^^^^^^^

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "upper()", "Convert all characters into upper-case (capitalized)", "" "lower()", "Convert all characters to be lower-case.", "" "len()", "Return the number of characters in the string.", "" "count()", "Return the number of times a character or string appears in a string.", "" "split()", "Split a string into a list based on a specific character or string.", "" "replace(<STRING1>, <STRING2>)", "Replace all occurrences of one string with another.", "" "index()", "Return the index of a specific character.", "" "remove(<INDEX>)", "Remove an item from the list at the specified index.", "" "format()", "Replace {} placeholders in a string with items from a list (and convert them into strings).", ""
+   "upper()", "Convert all characters into upper-case (capitalized)" "lower()", "Convert all characters to be lower-case."
+   "len()", "Return the number of characters in the string."
+   "count()", "Return the number of times a character or string appears in a string."
+   "split()", "Split a string into a list based on a specific character or string."
+   "replace(<STRING1>, <STRING2>)", "Replace all occurrences of one string with another."
+   "index()", "Return the index of a specific character."
+   "remove(<INDEX>)", "Remove an item from the list at the specified index."
+   "format()", "Replace {} placeholders in a string with items from a list (and convert them into strings)."

 [8]